 Inch

-An inch (in) is a standard unit of length in the imperial system, widely used in the United States, Canada, and the United Kingdom.
+An inch (in) is a standard unit of length in the imperial system, used primarily in the United States and in some everyday contexts in Canada and the UK.
 It is defined as 1/12 of a foot or exactly 25.4 millimeters in the metric system.
 Inches are commonly used to measure screen sizes, clothing, paper dimensions, and everyday household items.

 Because many industries still rely on imperial measurements, converting inches to centimeters, feet, or other units is often necessary.
 A reliable converter helps ensure accuracy, especially when handling technical specifications.